matn7/CS-Notes/src/main/java/angular/README.md

 </form>
 ```

-**Template driven**
+**Template driven.**

-- Angular infers the Form Object from the DOM
+- Angular infers the Form Object from the DOM.

 **Reactive**

-- Form created programmatically and synchronized with the DOM
+- Form created programmatically and synchronized with the DOM.

 **Pipes**

-- Allows transform output in a template
+- Allows transform output in a template.

 ```html
 <p>{{ username | uppercase }}</p>
 ```

-- Create a custom pipe, implements PipeTransform, override transform method
+- Create a custom pipe, implements PipeTransform, override transform method.
-- Pipe arguments after **:**, for example **shorten:8**
+- Pipe arguments after **:**, for example **shorten:8**.

 ***

 ## Compilation

-### Just in Time
+### Just in Time.

 Development :arrow_forward: Production :arrow_forward: App download in browser :arrow_forward:
-Parses and compiles a template to Java Script
+Parses and compiles a template to Java Script.

-### Ahead of Time
+### Ahead of Time.

 Development :arrow_forward: Parses and compiles a template to Java Script :arrow_forward: Production :arrow_forward:
-App download in a browser
+App download in a browser.
-- Faster Startup, parsing and compilation doesn't happen in a browser
+- Faster Startup, parsing and compilation doesn't happen in a browser.
-- Templates checked during Development
+- Templates checked during Development.
-- Smaller File Size
+- Smaller File Size.

 ***

 ## Deployment

-- Build App
+- Build App.
-- AOT Compilation
+- AOT Compilation.
-- Set base element
+- Set base element.
-- Return **index.html** in case of 404 error
+- Return **index.html** in case of 404 error.

 **Questions**

-- Convert String to number use **+: this.id = +params['id'];**
+- Convert String to number use **+: this.id = +params['id'];**.
-- Make link active: **routerLinkActive="active"**
+- Make link active: **routerLinkActive="active"**.

-**Change detector**
+**Change detector.**

-- Each component has own change detector
+- Each component has own change detector.
-- You can eventually also trigger manually the change detector
+- You can eventually also trigger manually the change detector.
-- When a component change it triggers change detector in all other components
+- When a component change it triggers change detector in all other components.
-- changeDetection input parameter of `@Component`, you can change strategy
+- changeDetection input parameter of `@Component`, you can change strategy.
-- **Zone.js** library for Angular2 is used in change detection
+- **Zone.js** library for Angular2 is used in change detection.
 - Zone trigger change detection for:
-    - DOM Events fired
+    - DOM Events fired.
-    - XHR call get resolved
+    - XHR call get resolved.
-    - Timer triggered (setInterval)
+    - Timer triggered (setInterval).

-### Http call
+### Http call.

 - HttpModule:
     - **@angular/http**